gsts4/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Enabling access to affordable high precision positioning.
+role: Enabling access to affordable high precision positioning and navigation.

 # Organizations/Affiliations to show in About widget
 # organizations: